What happens in the bedroom typically stays in the bedroom, with one exception being when things aren't going well in there.

 Addressing underlying health conditions and minimizing stress can also reduce symptoms of ED

 "ED isn't always caused by increasing age, and it rarely occurs alone.
-In fact, it's often linked to — and even caused by — one or more underlying health conditions that a man may not even know he has," says Dr. Starke.
-"In particular, high blood pressure, heart disease and anxiety or depression can contribute to the symptoms of ED."
+In fact, it's often linked to — and even caused by — one or more underlying health conditions that a man may not even know he has," says Dr. Rozanski.
+"In particular, diabetes mellitus and cardiovascular disease commonly contribute to the symptoms of ED."

-Aside from the various treatment options for ED, Dr. Starke points out that simply taking steps to better your heart health and mental health may help alleviate your symptoms.
+Aside from the various treatment options for ED, Dr. Rozanski points out that simply taking steps to better your heart health and mental health may help alleviate your symptoms.